netxms/netxms-doc/admin/concepts.rst

      - Description
      - Valid Child Objects
    * - Entire Network
      - Abstract object representing root of IP topology tree.
-All zone and subnet objects located under it.
+All zone are located under it.
 System can have only one object of this class.
-     - - Zone (if zoning enabled)
+     - - Zone
-       - Subnet (if zoning disabled)
    * - Zone
      - Object representing group of (usually interconnected) IP networks without overlapping addresses.
 Contains appropriate subnet objects.